Anesthesiology Update 2027

 To reserve your room:

-• Online: To reserve your room online, please use this dedicated reservation link.
+• Online: To reserve your room online, please use the dedicated link (coming soon)

 Important to note: